 Broadleaf plants (also written as "broad-leaved") are those with leaves that have a flat, relatively broad surface.
 This surface is often marked with a network of prominent veins.
 These botanical characteristics distinguish them from plants with needle-like, awl-like, scale-like, or blade-like leaves.
 The distinction allows us to group together plants that share the characteristic, for purposes of categorization.

 One common use for the word in landscaping and gardening is to refer to garden shrubs and trees that have "typical" leaves, rather than those with leaves shaped like needles, etc. Note that "broadleaf" and "evergreen" aren't necessarily opposites: Evergreen plants such as azaleas (Rhododendron), as well as mountain laurels (Kalmia latifolia), are broadleaf shrubs, despite sharing the "evergreen" classification with needle-bearing shrubs such as yew (Taxus).
-Meanwhile, other evergreen shrubs have awl-like foliage; these include junipers (Juniperus).
-Still others have scale-like foliage; these include arborvitae (Thuja).
+Meanwhile, other evergreen shrubs have awl-like foliage like junipers (Juniperus).
+Still others have scale-like foliage including arborvitae (Thuja).

 Examples of Trees and Shrubs That Are Broad-Leaved

 Some of the following examples are plants with which you have probably been familiar since childhood.
-They include the deciduous trees whose fall foliage we so eagerly await every autumn:
+This list is complete with deciduous trees whose fall foliage we so eagerly await every autumn:

 - Red maple tree (Acer rubrum)